 Tofu Orange Veggie Skillet 🥕Savory pan-seared tofu with vibrant veggies, chickpeas and citrusy slices of bright fresh orange make this a super nutrish & delish dish!
 GF & oil-free.

-My husband found this recipe in a past issue of Better Homes & Gardens magazine.
-It looked so good, he had to try it, but he had some ideas of his own.
+Not long ago, my husband ran across a recipe in Better Homes & Gardens that caught his attention.
+It looked really good, but he had some ideas of his own.

 This post may contain affiliate links.
 I may earn from purchases at no additional cost to you.

-If you’re unfamiliar with tofu or just learning to cook with it, here’s everything you need to know to get started!
+🥕If you’re unfamiliar with tofu or just learning to cook with it, here’s everything you need to know to get started!
+Otherwise, just scroll on down to the recipe!

 What is Tofu?